University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Graph_Genomes/prac_part1.md

 ### Getting started

+First you will need to activate the conda environment that we will be using.

+    conda activate variation

 vg is a large collection of tools that is under very active development, to ensure we have access easily to the lastest versions of the software, we use the [Docker](https://www.docker.com/).
 It is already available on the course workstations.
 If you want to bulid it on your laptop, follow the instructions at the [vg homepage](https://github.com/vgteam/vg) (note that building vg and all submodules from source can take ~1h).

 To test if things are working smoothly, you can run: